Criminal Theft Attorneys in St. Pete and Pinellas Park

-These crimes exist at all levels of government: federal, state, and local.
-Theft statutes define the category of theft and associated penalties based on the value of the property stolen.
+The law defines the category of theft and associated penalties based on the value of the property stolen.
 The penalties escalate on this basis – the higher the value of the property, the more serious the offense.
-Courts in all jurisdictions not only impose incarceration, fines, public service, and other punishments, they also require those convicted to make restitution to the victim.

 Do you need a lawyer?
 Steps to take if you are a victim of Criminal Law Theft